plexguide/Unraid_Intel-ARC_Deployment/README.md

 To identify GPUs:
 * `ls -la /dev/dri/`

 **WARNING:** One entry might be your iGPU.
 Do not assign the iGPU to a Tdarr Node.

-Check Plex’s GPU order if unsure.
+_Tip:_ If you go to plex, goto Transcoding and click your GPU list... the actually order listed there is the same order of the GPUs when typing ls -la /dev/dri.
+In the phot example below, you will notice I skipped render129, which is actually the iGPU.
+Plex lists my order of graphics cards as Intel ARC 380 > Raphel (AMD iGPU) > Intel ARC 380 > Intel ARC 380.
+So the second one on the plex list of graphics cards was the same order of of ls -la /dev/dri.

 <img width="477" alt="image" src="https://github.com/user-attachments/assets/8ce39a4d-1479-433c-b3c8-9eceb4ebf044" />
 <img width="749" alt="image" src="https://github.com/user-attachments/assets/736eff11-ec78-441d-9c82-0f11def877bd" />